Account Takeover Fraud

 Check Password Strength

-Discourage customers from ever using the same password twice, and definitely don’t use one password across multiple accounts.
+Discourage customers and employees from ever using the same password twice, or sharing one password across multiple accounts.
 Remembering dozens of sets of login credentials is hard, but password management software like Single Sign-On (SSO) can alleviate password anxiety and keep accounts safe.

 Layer Up

 Another good idea to protect your data is to deploy a multilayer strategy.
-Adopt cybersecurity best practices (like using anti-virus and anti-malware software), deploy secondary security processes like security questions, and offer two-step authentication.
-The more fraud detection tools you have in place, the harder you make it for fraudsters to take advantage of you.
+Adopt cybersecurity best practices, deploy secondary security processes like security questions, and offer two-step authentication.
+The more fraud detection mechanisms you have in place, the harder you make it for fraudsters to take advantage of you.

 Go High-Tech